lucasbittar/gostack-challenge-03/README.md

 - Setup emails on creating and canceling orders

 ### To do ###
-- Setup emails on creating and canceling orders
 - Update README with new functionalities

 ### Instructions ###